flatpak/flatpak-docs/docs/introduction.rst

   dependencies, which can be used by applications, and which can take a lot of the work out of application development.

+In general Flatpak is best suited suited for desktop applications and while command line applications also work, it may not be suited in some
+cases:

+- Applications needs to elevate priviledges using ``su, sudo, pkexec`` etc. Flatpak cannot run in SUID binaries inside the sandbox.
+- Application needs to read ``/proc`` from host or have unfiltered access to processes.
+This is not allowed as Flatpak has a private proc.
+- Application uses a syscall that is blocklisted by Flatpak's seccomp filter.
+For example, Flatpak won't allow spawning sub-namespaces in the sandbox.
+- Kernel modules or drivers are non application packages and won't work inside a Flatpak.

+In general in cases where the sandbox prohibits the core functionality of the application or makes it too inconvenient and/or obtrusive , it is not best suited to be packaged with Flatpak.

+Flatpak also won't export udev rules or systemd services from the sandbox to the host and requires manual configuration after installing the flatpak package.

 Information about Flatpak's internals can be found in :doc:`under-the-hood`.